MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/CreateAScrimbaScreencast.md

 **Tom** created a screencast of himself solving a Scrimba Weekly Web Dev Challenge, proving it to be a valuable and viable way to share and display your work.

-Along with my "[Do you have enough Republic Credits to hire The Mandalorian?
-](https://selftaughttxg.com/2021/01-21/TheMandalorian/)" article, **Tom's** most recent project, [Budget Calculator](https://scrimba.com/scrim/cpMamJHq) was just featured on Scrimba's YouTube live stream!
+Along with my "[Do you have enough Republic Credits to hire The Mandalorian?](https://selftaughttxg.com/2021/01-21/TheMandalorian/)" article, **Tom's** most recent project, [Budget Calculator](https://scrimba.com/scrim/cpMamJHq) was just featured on Scrimba's YouTube live stream!

 You can see both of our work featured on Scrimba's [The Weekly Web Dev Challenge - LIVE!](https://www.youtube.com/watch?v=vu1di3lONFE) YouTube video.